|Learn how to provide affordable housing for all.

 - Transitional housing, designed for temporary use by people who are recovering from physical or emotional problems.
 This type of housing, which may also involve shared space, is often accompanied by support services nearby or on site.

 - Categorical housing - that is, housing for members of certain social groups.
-Seniors are one of the most common of these groups, but specialized housing has also been constructed for the disabled, for victims of domestic violence, for people living with AIDS, for grandparents serving as parents, and (lest we forget) college students.
+Seniors are one of the most common of these groups, but specialized housing has also been constructed for the disabled, for victims of domestic violence, for people living with AIDS, for grandparents serving as parents, and college students.
 If a specific group has particular housing needs, customized housing can be created to meet them.

 The financial arrangements for affordable housing can vary as much as the physical housing itself.
 The financing to build the housing can come from federal, state, or local government, from quasi-public housing corporations or partnerships, from social agencies, or from purely private developers.
 Banks can supply loans on varied terms.
 On the other side, residents of affordable housing units may be partly or fully subsidized by direct government or private subsidies, vouchers, or loans.
 They may also contribute their own labor or services in return for a reduction in rent.